-- 4.16 If the insolvent Entity is a company, a Member in Public Practice shall not provide Pre-appointment Advice to both the Entity and its directors in their personal capacity, as the threat to Independence created would be so significant that no safeguard could reduce the threat to an acceptable level. - 4.17 If the insolvent Entity is an individual, and a Member in Public Practice provides Pre-appointment Advice to that individual, the Member shall not provide Pre-appointment Advice to any corporate Entity associated with that individual. - 4.18 The requirements of paragraphs 4.16 and 4.17 do not prohibit a Member in Public Practice from providing general information on the insolvency process and the consequences of insolvency to both the Entity and its directors in their personal capacity, or the individual and related corporate Entities, as the case may be. - 4.19 A Member in Public Practice shall not accept an Appointment where the Member, the Member's Firm, a Network Firm or their Partners have provided Professional Services to the insolvent Entity or any other Entity which: - has reasonable potential to lead to litigation claims against the Member or the Member's Firm by a stakeholder of the Administration; - is material to the Administration; or - was related to the structuring of assets of the insolvent Entity in order to avoid the consequences of insolvency, even if that advice was provided at a time when the Entity was solvent. - 4.20 A Member in Public Practice shall not provide any Inducement to any Entity to secure an Appointment for the Member or to secure or prevent the Appointment or nomination of another person. - 4.21 A Member in Public Practice shall not accept an Appointment or perform an Administration that involves: - (a) referral or other commissions, or monetary or non-monetary benefits; - (b) spotter's fees; - (c) understandings or requirements that work in the Administration will be given to a referrer; or - (d) any other such arrangements that restrict the proper exercise of the Member's judgement and duties. - 4.22 A Member in Public Practice shall provide a Declaration of Independence, Relevant Relationships and Indemnities in respect of an Insolvency Service (excluding an Appointment as a Controller).
-The Member shall provide the Declaration in the first communication to the creditors and table it at the first meeting of the creditors. - 4.23 A Member in Public Practice shall include the following in the Declaration of Independence, Relevant Relationships and Indemnities: - a statement as to who the Declaration of Independence, Relevant Relationships and Indemnities is being made in respect of; - a declaration that the Member has undertaken an evaluation of the significance of any threats to Independence and that the Member determined that the Member is independent for the purpose of accepting the Appointment in accordance with the requirements of the relevant legislation and this Standard;
+- 4.7 A prior Professional Service is considered immaterial if it: - was of limited scope; - will not be subject to review by the Member during the course of the Administration; - will not affect the Member's ability to comply with the statutory and fiduciary obligations associated with the Administration; and - does not create threats to the Member's ability to comply with the fundamental principles of the Code when performing the duties of the Administration. - 4.8 A Member in Public Practice shall not provide advice to both an insolvent Entity and the insolvent Entity's directors in their personal capacity, as the threat created would be so significant that no safeguard could reduce the threat to an acceptable level. - 4.9 A Member in Public Practice shall not accept an Appointment where the Member or the Member's Firm has provided a Professional Service to the insolvent Entity or any other Entity which: - has reasonable potential to lead to litigation claims against the Member or the Member's Firm by a stakeholder of the Administration; - is material to the Administration; or - was related to the structuring of assets of the insolvent Entity in order to avoid the consequences of insolvency, even if that advice was provided at a time when the Entity was solvent. - 4.10 A Member in Public Practice shall not provide any Inducement to any Entity to secure an Appointment for the Member or to secure or prevent the Appointment or nomination of another person. - 4.11 A Member in Public Practice shall not accept an Appointment or perform an Administration that involves: - (a) referral or other commissions, or monetary or non-monetary benefits; - (b) spotter's fees; - (c) understandings or requirements that work in the Administration will be given to a referrer; or - (d) any other such arrangements that restrict the proper exercise of the Member's judgement and duties. - 4.12 A Member in Public Practice shall provide a Declaration of Independence and Relevant Relationships and Indemnities in respect of an Insolvency Service (excluding an Appointment as a Controller).
+The Member shall provide the Declaration in the first communication to the creditors and table it at the first meeting of the creditors.

+- 4.13 A Member in Public Practice shall include the following in the Declaration of Independence and Relevant Relationships and Indemnities: - a declaration of Independence that the Member has undertaken an evaluation of the significance of any threats to Independence and that the Member determined that the Member is independent for the purpose of accepting the Appointment in accordance with the requirements of the relevant legislation and this Standard; - a declaration setting out all relationships the Member or the Member's Firm has had in the preceding two years with: - the insolvent Entity; - an Associate of the insolvent Entity; - a former appointee of the insolvent Entity; or - a person who has a charge over the whole or substantially the whole of the insolvent Entity's property and other assets;